 Do I understand what the job entails?

-Would I enjoy working in this capacity?
+Would I enjoy this position?

 Did I get additional ideas for alternatives?

 Do I have an idea about salary ranges for the job?

 What impression (positive or negative) do I now have about this area of work?

 Would I enjoy working for this department?